Use the Generation Gap to Your Advantage! Help Keep Your Loved Ones Safe

 Have a backup as a last resort.
 Using the Cloud is a great way to make sure all information is kept somewhere safe.

-Are loved ones still curious about social engineering, updates, and passwords?
+Still curious about social engineering, updates, and passwords?
 Share this SANS Newsletter for more tips.

 For more information on online safety, check out the other cybersecurity blogs.